openedx/openedx-events/docs/reference/real-life-use-cases.rst

 External Certificate Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open edX Events are sent after the certificate generation for a user when they complete a course, these events trigger the generation of corresponding certificates in an external system if the proper conditions are met.
+Open edX Events are sent after the certificate generation for a user when they complete a course, these events trigger the generation of corresponding certificates in an external system if the proper conditions are met, allowing for seamless integrations with external certification services.

 More details on: `External Certificate Generation`_.